 I’ve always had a niche for developing relationships.
-My role is working in business development and one of the key elements to my success is through business networking.
+My role is working in business development and one of the key elements to my success is business networking.
 Business networking is one of the most effective marketing and prospecting tools you can use to grow your business.
 Here are some benefits and tips on how you can grow your business through business networking.

 Generation of referrals/increased business